serverless-guru/logger-typescript/src/logger/README.md

 # Logger

-Logger is an opinionated logger utility for Javascript with a focus on AWS Lambda.
+Logger is an opinionated logger utility for Javascript.
 Its aim is to simplify log analysis with [CloudWatchLogs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).

 ## Key features
 * Small footprint